 Types of Hospitality Management Degrees

+Is hospitality management a good major?
 Hospitality management degrees are available at four-year universities.
-Although two-year degrees in hospitality management are provided at community colleges, a bachelor’s degree expands the student’s knowledgebase.
+Although two-year degrees in hospitality management are provided at community colleges, a bachelor’s degree expands the student’s knowledge base.
 Traditional programs are available for hospitality management degree seekers.
 However, an online degree in hospitality management has become a popular choice.
 Online hospitality management degrees provide the opportunity to gain work experience while attending courses.
-Work experience is important in the field.
+Years of experience are important in the field.
 Many resorts, casinos, hotels, and cruise lines hire applicants with a blend of tourism experience and degrees in hospitality management.

 Many colleges, both traditional and online, will have some type of hospitality degree available.
 Although hospitality management is the top choice in the industry, the degree may also be called hospitality administration, tourism management, or hotel management.
 Courses within these programs are usually similar.
 Degrees in hospitality management at the bachelor-level will require 120 credits for graduation.
 At a traditional university, the courses may take four years of full-time study.
 However, online hospitality management degrees often have an accelerated track available.
 An online hospitality management certificate and degree may only take one to two years of study to complete.